 Demand regeneration water softeners and conditioners can generally handle 1 or 2 more people because they are more efficient as a rule.

 Please call 1-800-701-9914 to verify the NSF Certified manufacturer and their model of the products if you have any doubt if the equipment is NSF Certified.

-If your think your water is worse than average, you may want to go up a size.
+If you think your water is harder than average, you may want to go up a size.
 The best thing to do is test it.
 We recommend you let someone independent (not someone who sells any type of water treatment equipment in the home) do the testing.
 If all else fails, you can always send us a sample and we can test it for free.
 Our techs will be able to help you by phone as well.
 You will be amazed at their knowledge.
 And the help is FREE!
 Just call the number below.

 Families with 1-2 people: 15k grain water softener unit

 Families with 1-4 people: 30k grain water softener unit

 Families with 1-6 people: 40k grain water softener unit

 Families with 1-6+ people: 50k grain water softener unit

 8 or more people: 60k+ grain water softener unit